Nandini

 Nandini is a South Asian female given name.
 It is derived from the Sanskrit verbal root nand, which means "to rejoice, delight".
 Literally, nandinī means a woman who brings joy.
 The name also specifically refers to a daughter, as a daughter brings joy to the family.
 In the Hindu religion, Goddess Parvati is often addressed by this name.
-Nandini also refers to one of the eight eternal companions (Ashtanayika) of Goddes Parvati.
+Nandini also refers to one of the eight eternal companions (Ashtanayika) of Goddess Parvati.

 People

 The following people named Nandini have articles on Wikipedia: